-After you find the perfect sleeping bag that fits your size, preference, and local climate, you will then need to know what to do with the bag when you’re not using it.
-To learn how to properly pack and store your sleeping bag, read on.
+After you find the perfect sleeping bag that fits your size, preference, and local climate, you will need to know what to do with the bag when you’re not using it.
+To learn how to pack and store your sleeping bag, read on properly.

 Packing Your Sleeping Bag

-Many campers get pretty frustrated at this point because, especially if you’re inexperienced, because sleeping bags expand to be quite puffy.
-They’re difficult to ball-up and fit back into the packaging.
+Many campers get pretty frustrated because, especially if you’re inexperienced, sleeping bags expand to be quite puffy.
+They’re difficult to ball up and fit back into the packaging.

 Not to worry.
 With the proper technique and some practice, bending the bag to your will and closing it into a condensed package will become an easy, routine process.
 Just remember these few points as you get ready to put your sleeping bag away: